vincentlan15/String-Regex-Manipuplation/chapter1.md

 # Create an empty list to store the sentences with capitalized first letter: lst_cap
 lst_cap = []

-# Capitalize the first letter of each sentence and save it to lst_cap
+# Capitalize the first letter of each sentence and append it to lst_cap